ShaneCurcuru/mutualaidarlington.org/libraries.md

 ---
-title: Guide For Online Librarires
+title: Guide For Robbins Library
-description: How to keep reading books from the library when they're closed.
+description: How to keep reading books from the library during Coronavirus.
 classes: wide
 header:
   overlay_image: /assets/images/libraries.jpg
   caption: "Photo: [**Susan Yin / Unsplash**](https://unsplash.com/@syinq)"
 ---

 Need to get your reading fix but don't want to [**buy** more books](/books/)?
-While Robbins, Fox, and other libraries may be closed physically, they have tons of online resources for you.
+While Robbins, Fox, and other libraries may be closed to walk ins, they have tons of online resources for you, and have new pickup borrowing programs.

+- [Robbins library offers contactless pickup](https://www.robbinslibrary.org/borrowing-items/#) for book reservations online.
+- Return library books at the outside drop boxes at either Robbins or Fox.
+Note: it will take 3+ days for the books to get scanned back into the system!
+- Want to read, but not sure what?
+Fill out the [Library Grab Bag request form](https://www.robbinslibrary.org/borrowing-items/library-grab-bag/), and librarians will find you books!

 ## Library Programs Online